ZetaMap/snake_lite/README.md

-# Snake Lite
+The most small and configurable snake ever (on numworks). <br>

-The most small and configurable snake ever (on numworks)
+I used the library called [pymenu](https://my.numworks.com/python/zetamap/pymenu) to options menu.

 -----